cainmagi/Dockerfiles/README.md

 * [x] Move [GitKraken][link-gitkraken] to the optional packages.
 Instead, the default Git client is switched to [GitFiend][link-gitfiend].
 * [ ] Add some extra apps.
 Bump [`Pycharm`][link-pycharm], [`tigervncserver`][tigervnc] to the newest versions.
 * [x] Upgrade the Jupyter Lab script to `1.3`.
-* [ ] Fix a fatal bug caused by the user authority.
+* [x] Fix a fatal bug caused by the user authority.
 We may need to find a method for forwarding the current user to the docker image.
-* [ ] Fix a bug of the VNC launching script.
+* [x] Fix a bug of caused by dbus initialization.
 In the previous version, the bug would cause strange behaviors (for example, the screen savers would not work).
 * [x] Fix a bug caused by the changed address of `get-pip.py`.

 ### ver 1.5 @ 4/10/2021